 Not sure if this course is right for you?
 Take this survey.

-In our digital classroom, we will replicate our interactive classroom experience using Zoomgov (a FedRAMP compliant application), and continue to foster live (and lively) discussion with poll questions and small group exercises.
-To participate in the class, you will need to use a computer or tablet device with a webcam, speakers, audio, and with the downloaded and installed Zoom 5.0 (or later) app.
+In our digital classroom, we will create an interactive classroom experience using Zoomgov (a FedRAMP compliant application), and foster a live (and lively) discussion with poll questions and small group exercises.
+To participate in the class, you will need to use a computer or tablet device with a webcam, speakers, microphone, and with the downloaded and installed Zoom 5.0 (or later) app.
 Please ensure that you will have access to appropriate equipment and the Zoom app prior to registering for the course.

-The ACHP does not offer group discounts.
-If your agency or organization has 20 or more individuals interested in this course, e-mail firstname.lastname@example.org or call 202-517-0205 to request and contract for a special offering.
+The ACHP does not offer group discounts for its public offerings.
+If your agency or organization has 20 or more individuals interested in this course, e-mail email@example.com or call 202-517-0205 to request and contract for a special offering.